-Both options are quite challenging exams so make sure to be fully prepared when you show up at one of Nevada’s HSE testing centers.
-The contents of the two exams are also pretty similar so you may use a good online GED prep course to get perfectly geared up for either of the assessments.
+Both options are quite challenging exams so make sure to be fully prepared when you show up at one of Nevada’s high school equivalency testing centers.
+The contents of the two exams are also pretty similar so you may use a good online GED prep course, like the one created by Onsego, to get perfectly geared up for either of the assessments.

 There are also numerous physical prep sites where dedicated teachers will get you all set for success on the HiSET or GED exam.
 And your local library and book store will also have lots of publications that will help you.